 According to the Iowa Beef Center Cow/Calf Producer Survey, 60% of producers felt that non-cattle production competition affected their ability to buy or rent additional pasture or hay acres, with 80% of the competition falling to row crop conversion.

 Additionally, the state will likely see a transformation over the next 5-10 years regarding the concentration of acres enrolled in the Conservation Reserve Program (CRP).
-At this time Iowa has 1,167,785 acres enrolled in the CRP program.
+At this time Iowa has 1,167,785 acres enrolled in CRP.
 In October 2017, close to 20% of enrolled CRP acres will have contracts up for expiration.
-At that time, landowners will have to make a decision to either re-enroll acres in the CRP program or put them back into production growing crops or grazing livestock.
+At that time, landowners will have to make a decision to either re-enroll acres in CRP or put them back into production growing crops or grazing livestock.
 With diminished funds predicted for CRP from a federal perspective, resources are needed to ensure marginal acres are managed as grasslands.

 These challenges do not mean the cow-calf industry cannot be productive and profitable.
 With proper grazing management practices, producers can increase stocking ability on few acres.
 Along with stocking more cows, by increasing the overall soil health in our pastures, producers will be able to sustain longer grazing periods, possibly reducing additional hay expenses later.
 By encouraging proper grazing management, producers will not only improve soil health but will also have a positive impact on Iowa’s water quality.

 Cattlemen are often recognized as the original stewards of the land.
 Cattle farmers and ranchers must first take care of soil and water quality in order for their cattle operation to be productive.
 However, there is extensive competition for grassland acres and limited technical assistance specific to grazing management available in the state currently.